 Applicants must be the holder of the NDHCE Certificate.

-Graduates of accredited dental hygiene programs are permitted to take the NDHCE without evaluation of their credentials and can sit the NDHCE within four months of graduation.
+Graduates from accredited dental hygiene programs are permitted to take the NDHCE without evaluation of their credentials and can sit the NDHCE up to four months prior to graduating.
 Most Canadian and US dental hygiene programs are accredited.
 The NDHCB coordinates with the dental hygiene programs directly to arrange for students in the Canadian dental hygiene programs to sit the NDHCE.
 Therefore, the students are made aware of this requirement prior to graduating from their program.

-Graduates of non-accredited programs (international and provincial programs) must have their programs of study evaluated by the National Dental Hygiene Certification Board (NDHCB) to ensure that the program meets the educational standards.
+Graduates from non-accredited programs (international and provincial programs) must have their programs of study evaluated by the National Dental Hygiene Certification Board (NDHCB) to ensure that the program meets the educational standards.
 The program must be at least two academic years in length.
-The CDHO accepts the evaluation criteria established by the NDHCB, which are competency based, and if an applicant is deemed eligible to sit the NDHCE, no further educational assessment is required.

 In accordance with the Ontario Ministry of Training, Colleges and Universities' direction, students in non-accredited dental hygiene programs in Ontario are made aware of this requirement at the beginning of their program.
 These students are also advised that they will have to successfully complete a clinical competency evaluation in addition to the NDHCE.